yatish27/CSC591-DevOps-HW1/README.md

 ### Disadvantages
 One does not have total access to the database machine(cannot ssh to database server) It can get expensive when the data size increases.
-It doesn not provide horizontal scaling.
+It does not provide horizontal scaling.
 It can be done by sharding on the application level.

 ## API call to AWS